 Sound Design by DAVE CLARKE

 - Lorne CardinalProspero×Lorne CardinalProspero

-Lorne is thrilled to be back on home territory and working with this incredibly talented cast and brilliant director for the Citadel!
-It's been awhile since Royal Hunt of the Sun.
-Lorne may be best known for his work on CTV's Corner Gas, playing the ruggedly handsome Sgt.
-Davis Quinton (also in animated form).
-Some of his previous stage credits include: Henry VIII in Kate Henning's The Last Wife for (ATP); Frank in G.G Award-winning Where The Blood Mixes by Kevin Loring; and Jacob & Issac in Ken Williams' Thunderstick (Theatre Network/Persephone/Western Canada Theatre).
-Lorne's television and film credits include When The Heart Calls, Bad Seed, Trouble with Christmas, Tin Star, and soon to be released short film, Henry's Heart, to name a few.
-His voice work can also be heard on Corner Gas Animated for Comedy Network, and Molly of Denali, set to air on PBS.
-Lorne is also a director the stage and screen.
-He would like to thank his wife, Monique Hurteau, without whom this journey would not be possible.
+Lorne is best known for his work on CTV’s Corner Gas, playing Sgt.
+Davis Quinton.
+Previous stage credits include The Last Wife (ATP); G.G Award-winning, Where the Blood Mixes; and Thunderstick (Theatre Network, Persephone Theatre, Western Canada Theatre).
+Recent television and film credits include When Calls the Heart, Bad Seed, and Tin Star.
+His voice work can also be heard on Corner Gas Animated (Comedy Network), and Molly of Denali (PBS).
+Lorne is also a director of the stage and screen.
+He wants to thank his wife, Monique Hurteau, for her love and support.